Bisonai/orakl-docs/en/other-resources/terms-of-use.md

 ### **02. Definition of Terms**

-1. “Service” or “Orakl” refers to a Klaytn native oracle that provides Data Feed, VRF.
+1. “Service” or “Orakl” refers to a Kaia native oracle that provides Data Feed, VRF.
 Request-Response solutions and Proof of Reserve (POR).
 2. “Blockchain” refers to technology that stores data in an electronic block and connects each block sequentially like a chain, and records the transaction details in a ledger that anyone can read and duplicates it on each computer participating in the blockchain network.
 It refers to a distributed data storage method that stores.
-3. “Smart contract” refers to a bundle of codes written in a language that can be operated as a program on Klaytn.
+3. “Smart contract” refers to a bundle of codes written in a language that can be operated as a program on Kaia.
 4. “Digital Assets” refers to all data on the blockchain, including coins, tokens, and NFTs, as a means of storing value and a medium of exchange in an electronic way through services.
-5. “KLAY” refer to Token that is commonly used within Klaytn, a unique blockchain platform.
+5. “KAIA” refer to Token that is commonly used within Kaia, a unique blockchain platform.
-6. "Token" refers to digital assets in the form of coins or tokens issued through smart contracts on the Klaytn main chain.
+6. "Token" refers to digital assets in the form of coins or tokens issued through smart contracts on the Kaia main chain.
 7. “NFT” refers to a Non-fungible Token that has a unique key value.
 8. "Member"(or "User") refers to an individual who executes a use contract with the Company (the Use Agreement”) in accordance with these Terms of Use and uses the Services provided by the Company.
 9. “Account” refers to an account created to identify the person in the Service, and refers to a service account that is granted to a User who agrees to these Terms of Use and executes the Use Agreement with the Company.
-10. “Klaytn Account Address” refers to a unique identification address that exists on Klaytn to record changes in digital assets between Users in the Service.
+10. “Kaia Account Address” refers to a unique identification address that exists on Kaia to record changes in digital assets between Users in the Service.
 11. "Password" refers to a combination of numbers and letters set by the User for confidentiality and confirming that the User is a user matching the Account and account address.
-12. “Klaytn Wallet Key” refer to a unique combination of letters and numbers used or required for all smart contract operations such as transmission, transaction, and signing of digital assets held by the account address.
+12. “Kaia Wallet Key” refer to a unique combination of letters and numbers used or required for all smart contract operations such as transmission, transaction, and signing of digital assets held by the account address.
 13. The definitions of terms used in the Terms are in accordance with relevant laws and general business practices, except for those specified in the preceding paragraph.

 ### 03. Modification of the Terms of Use